mviereck/x11docker/README.md

  - `--no-init`: to run image command as PID 1 without an init system (docker default).
 ## dbus
 Some desktop environments and applications need a running dbus daemon and/or dbus user session.
- - use `--dbus-daemon` to run dbus system daemon.
+ - use `--dbus-system` to run dbus system daemon.
 This includes option `--dbus`.
 Some desktops depend rather on dbus system daemon than on a running init system.
  - use `--dbus` to run image command with `dbus-launch` (fallback: `dbus-run-session`) for a dbus user session.

 # Developer options